-Upon the successful completion of the course, a course certificate will be issued together with the relevant credit units for that course.
-Credit units may be used to gain credit recognition for a full undergraduate or graduate degree programme at Singapore University of Social Sciences.
+Upon the successful completion of a credit-bearing course, a course certificate will be issued.
+Applicants may apply for credit recognition when they enrol for a full undergraduate or graduate programme at Singapore University of Social Sciences.
 (Terms and Conditions apply)

 When a course is completed without fulfilling the assessment requirements, a certificate of participation will be issued.